didit-protocol/didit-demo-center/README.md

 API_KEY=same-as-didit-client-secret
 NEXT_PUBLIC_REDIRECT_URI=https://demos.didit.me/
 NEXT_PUBLIC_IS_STAGING=false
+DIDIT_LIVENESS_WORKFLOW_ID=your-liveness-only-workflow-id
 ```

+**Note:** `DIDIT_LIVENESS_WORKFLOW_ID` is optional and only needed if you want to use the Didit CAPTCHA feature.
+Create a liveness-only workflow in the Didit Business Console and use its ID here.

 ## Notes & Tips

 - Sessions: In this demo, session results are available for a limited time window.
 If you receive HTTP 410 (Gone), create a new session and try again.
 - Security: `API_KEY` is used only on server-side API routes and must never be exposed client-side.
 - Biometric Authentication: This workflow requires a `portrait_image` (Base64, max 1MB) to perform face match when enabled.
+- Didit CAPTCHA: Requires a liveness-only workflow.
+Create one in the Didit Business Console and set `DIDIT_LIVENESS_WORKFLOW_ID` in your `.env` file.

 ## Create a Free Account